edumentab/p6-pofile/README.md

 ##### POFile

-`POFile` provides access to `POFile::Entry` using either index (position in original file) or key (msgid value).
+`POFile` provides access to `POFile::Entry` objects using either index (position in original file) or key (msgid value).
 It must be noted that this module provides hash-like access by msgid, which might not be unique.
 Please consider that _only array access_ is stable in this case.
-Use hash access you know _for sure_ there are no items with the same msgid, yet different msgctxt.
+Use hash access you know _for sure_ there are no items with the same `msgid`, yet different `msgctxt`.

-`POFile` also contains all obsolete messages, it can be accessed using `obsolete-messages` attribute.
+`POFile` also contains all obsolete messages, which can be accessed using `obsolete-messages` attribute.

 You can create from scratch a new `POFile` object and populate it with